voxel51/fiftyone/docs/common_recipes/index.rst

 Browse these "recipe" workflows to find out how you can use **FiftyOne** to enhance your workflow.

-:doc:`Dataset Audit <data_audit>`: Browse your dataset and audit a subset in order to estimate the accuracy of the labels.
-Search by label and track which samples were audited easily using **FiftyOne**.
+.. :doc:`Dataset Audit <data_audit>`: Browse your dataset and audit a
+.. subset in order to estimate the accuracy of the labels.
+Search by label and
+.. track which samples were audited easily using **FiftyOne**.

-:doc:`Visualize Prediction Errors <visualize_errors>`: Have a model?
+.. :doc:`Visualize Prediction Errors <visualize_errors>`: Have a model?
-Rapidly hone in on which samples it is making errors on and visually inspect for unexpected factors and interesting patterns.
+..
+Rapidly hone in on which samples it is making errors on and visually inspect
+.. for unexpected factors and interesting patterns.

+.. rubric:: :doc:`Image Deduplication <image_deduplication>`:

+Turn your data into a FiftyOne ``Dataset`` to automatically find and view duplicate images.

+.. rubric:: :doc:`Model Inference-in-the-Loop with FiftyOne <model_inference>`:

+Add FiftyOne to your model training and analysis loop to get a unique view into what your model is learning.

 .. toctree::
    :maxdepth: 1
    :hidden:

-   data_audit.ipynb
-   visualize_errors.ipynb
    image_deduplication.ipynb
+   model_inference.ipynb